-Time in a UTO is represented as $time \pm error$, so that it can be converted to an interval (time - error, time + error).
+Time in a UTO is represented as time ± error, so that it can be converted to an interval (time - error, time + error).
 Therefore, an operation interval() is provided on a UTO to return an interval and, similarly, time() is provided on a TIO to perform the reverse conversion.
-The interval between two UTOs is generated using the time_to_interval() method.
+The interval between two UTOs is generated using the time to interval() method.

 A UTO may be created to contain relative rather than absolute time.
 In other words, the time value stored in it has a reference point other than 1582/10/15.
-The method absolute_time() may be called on a relative UTO.
+(Note that operations such as time_to_interval() give meaningless results when the two operands use different reference points) The method absolute_time() may be called on a relative UTO.
 Doing this returns an absolute UTO obtained by taking the original UTO in relation to the current time.